The Journey back …

 In the past he had traveled the world as an electrical technician and suddenly found himself speaking 6 languages.
 With that background he went back to school in order to gain his access to university and spent a year studying European Business management which was the missing part in addition to a technical background and languages.
 Supposedly.
 Until he found himself in the Indonesian Jungle surrounded by indigenous people in loincloths, with tattooed stripes on their thighs and women with a bare torax.

 Observing those people, their happiness, harmony and natural lifestyle it dawned on him that something was going wrong in our Western World.
 But many years had to pass yet until that insight worked its way through to a definite decision.
 After countless jobs as a receptionist, self-employed language teacher, translator, interpreter, real estate and mortgage broker, customer liaison officer and a couple of years working for a multimillionaire he decided to hit the brakes and discover something worth spending his time with.

-That quest took him to mainland Spain where he met a doctor who he studied TNDR Therapy and Bioenergetic Analisis with as tought by Dr. Alexander Lowen.
+That quest took him from the island of Mallorca where he had lived for 9 years to mainland Spain where he met a doctor who he studied TNDR Therapy and Bioenergetic Analisis with as tought by Dr. Alexander Lowen.
 His quest also took him to the Middle East and the Amazon where he spent some time with Shamans in Southern Colombia.

 After years of Workshops, Seminars and reading books he could finally define what his life was about and what he loved to do.
 His inner fire.

 To bring people together in a multicultural and healing environment out in Nature and stimulate collaboration so that they can open up and get in touch with themselves and ask themselves how to contribute to creating the world they would love to live in.
 Basically down the same alley he had gone and gained a lot of experience with.

 The result is the INSPIRATION STATEMENT.
 Our life’s purpose expressed in one simple actionable sentence.